redox-os/website/content/faq.en.md

 title = "FAQ"
 +++

-This page covers questions/answers for newcomers and end-users.
+This page covers questions and answers for newcomers and end-users.

 - [What is Redox?](#what-is-redox)
 - [What does Redox mean?](#what-does-redox-mean)